Sunday, February 27, 2022

 Emma saw Mom sitting at a table.

-"There she is," Emma called and "Hi" and kept running to Mom.
+"There she is," Emma said and called, "Hi" and kept running to Mom.

 "Sorry, we're late.
 Somebody's nose got stuck in a book," Grandma said.

 "Not my nose, Grandma.
 It grabbed hold of my hand and just won't let go.
 So, so--" Emma opened the bag.
 "Look at this."
 She pulled the book out of the bag and showed Mom a picture.
 "And look at this."
 She showed her another picture.
 "And this."
-Emma kept showing Mom pictures until there were no more pictures in the book.
+Emma kept showing Mom pictures until there were no more pictures to show.
 "Your turn," Emma told Mom, "You can read the book to me now."

 And so Mom read the book.

-After lunch, Mom kissed Emma goodbye and Grandma asked, "What would you like to do now, Emma?"
+"What would you like to do now, Emma?"
+Grandma asked.

 And Emma said, "I want to go to the bookstore."